If you are scratching your head, wondering, why your FaceTime is lagging, has a poor connection issue or not working on WiFi, you’re in good company.

 Apps that manage data limits are a little different.

-They can slow down your connection, so turning them off can help with your connection speed, but they won’t be tracking how much data you use on FaceTime.
+They can slow down your connection, so turning them off can help with your connection speed when FaceTime is lagging, but they won’t be tracking how much data you use.

 So, you’ll have to make a judgment call there.